tanvir-ahammedd/gpt-chatbot/README.md

 - [x] **Health Metrics**: Real-time status reporting of LLM and DB status.
 - [x] **Modular Structure**: Clean architecture following production standards.

+---

+## 🧑‍💻 Author

+Name: Tanvir Ahammed

+Email: tanvir7535@gmail.com

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+## 📬 Contact

+If you’d like to connect or have any questions, feel free to reach out.

+Created with ❤️ and dedication